sonuahluwalia/sporty-shoes/Readme.txt

 4. Admin can change product categories -done
 5. Admin can view list of all users - done
 6. Admin can search users by name - done
-7. Admin can view purchase reports
+7. Admin can view purchase reports - done
 8. Admin can filter the purchase reports by date and category